databrary/databraryr/README.md

 Access to restricted data requires [registration](https://databrary.org/register) and formal approval by an institution.
 The registration process involves the creation of an (email-account-based) user account and secure password.
 Once institutional authorization has been granted, a user may gain access to shared video, audio, and other data.
-Many commands in the `databraryapi` package return meaningful results *without* or *prior to* formal authorization.
+Many commands in the `databraryr` package return meaningful results *without* or *prior to* formal authorization.

 ### Configuration

-Once the `databraryapi` package has been installed, it may be loaded into the local environment via `library(databraryapi)`.
+Once the `databraryr` package has been installed, it may be loaded into the local environment via `library(databraryr)`.
 It is advisable to configure the local environment each time the user wishes to access the system:

     login_db()  # Queries stored log on credentials or creates and stores new credentials.

 The `login_db()` command uses the `keyring` package to create secure user name and password files using native system utilities for this purpose on Mac OS, Windows, and Linux.
 This is the recommended approach.
-The first time you log on to Databrary via the `databraryapi` package, you will need to run `config_passd()`.
+The first time you log on to Databrary via the `databraryr` package, you will need to run `config_passd()`.
 You should only need to run this once.

 Once you are an authorized user on Databrary, you may also use